Balduin Möllhausen: Biography

 Möllhausen left America for the last time, returning to Germany on September 1, 1858.
 Using his sketchbooks from the expedition he painted watercolor illustrations that he sent back to Washington for use in Ives' report.
 In 1861 he published an illustrated diary of his last journey, Reisen in die Felsengebirge Nord-Amerikas bis zum Hoch-Plateau von Neu-Mexico ("Traveling in the Rocky Mountains of North America up to the High Plateau of New Mexico").

 For the next forty-seven years, the first twenty-eight in Potsdam, and after 1886 in Berlin, he devoted himself to writing adventure stories inspired by his experiences in America.
-His output over a long career was immense, at least forty-five large works in 157 volumes and eighty novelettes in twenty-one volumes.
+His output over a long career was immense, at least forty-five large works in 157 volumes (including almost forty novels) and eighty novelettes in twenty-one volumes.
 The full extent of his output is hard to estimate—his works were published in newspapers, magazines, and anthologies by a variety of publishers.
 Despite the fact that America was the central focus of his writings, only his first two travel diaries were ever translated into English.

 Möllhausen's first three novels--Der Halbindianer ("The Half-Breed", 1861), Der Flüchtling ("The Refugee", 1861), and Der Majordomo (1863)--form a loose trilogy and are set on the American frontier in Missouri, Louisiana, New Mexico, and California: all areas he knew intimately from his previous travels.
 Der Meerkönig ("The Sea-King", 1867) introduced his more typical formula, dividing each plot evenly between the New World and the Old, with Germany, Scotland, and Norway providing the backdrop for the European part of the action.
 He was an especially popular author in Germany from about 1860 to 1880 and became known as the German Fenimore Cooper.

 Möllhausen died on 28 May 1905 in Berlin.
 At his request, he was buried in his old buckskin coat in which he claimed to have spent his happiest hours.